ModelEarth/community/projects/nuclear/README.md

 - **Synergy:** Ideal power source for water generation and desalination systems.

 Underground SMRs are particularly well suited for powering **ice-from-air** using **atmospheric water harvesting** installations in remote, high-altitude regions such as the Himalayas and Sierra Nevada in Central California.

+[Earthgrid plasma boring](https://earthgrid.io) fractures rock into small pieces using spallation (thermal shock) rather than fully gasifying.
+This clears tunnels without the need to remove material, and a lining can be applied.
+[Details](https://grok.com/share/bGVnYWN5LWNvcHk_24d1117b-9032-474f-a14f-f83b2f801c97)

 ## Low-Waste SMR Technologies